 Bill Berenson Injury Law announces that it has successfully obtained the total available insurance limits of $305,000.00 for our client.

-He was driving in Decatur last year when a van without its lights on crashed into his older Mercedes.
-Liability was disputed, as the van driver said that his lights were on and that the Mercedes driver failed to yield the right of way at the intersection.
+He was driving in Decatur last year when a van without its lights on crashed into his Mercedes.
+Liability was disputed, as the van driver said that his lights were on and that our client failed to yield the right of way at the intersection.

-The man had to be rushed by ambulance to a hospital where he spent four days recovering from his serious injuries, including fractures.
+The man had to be rushed by ambulance to a hospital where he spent several days recovering from his serious injuries, including fractures.

 In June our client underwent arthroscopic surgery to his right shoulder.

-The case had other problems, including the police officer stating that the Mercedes driver had not been wearing his seat belt.
+The case had other problems, including the police officer stating that our client had not been wearing his seat belt.
 In the recent case of Nabors v.
 Romero, the Texas Supreme Court ruled in 2015 that if the plaintiff’s failure to restrain himself caused or contributed to his injuries, he cannot recover damages.

-Also, our client had returned to work and his company paid his wages.
+Also our client had returned to work and his company paid his wages, negating his claim in this category.

-Here’s a picture of us in Decatur after I met him and his wife to announce the good news.
+Here’s a picture of us in his home town of Decatur after I met him and his wife to announce the good news.
 They received almost $170,000.00 after medical and legal bills and were very happy.

 Our client gave our firm a 5 star Google review and kindly wrote: